OUR BOARD

 Angela Reider

 Angela and her family moved to Summit County in 2002 and joined SOS shortly thereafter.
 She has been our Administrative Assistant since 2005 and has enjoyed watching the congregation evolve.
 She and her husband Richard have three daughters: one in Brooklyn, two in Colorado; five grandchildren.
-Angela worked for Summit County Libraries for many years and has a background in the Arts and Research.
+Angela worked for Summit County Libraries for many years and has a background in the arts and research.
 Interests include cooking, gardening, art, hiking, traveling, non-fiction books, and animals.
 She and her husband currently reside in Evergreen along with their two furry kids.